What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Heads up: Thai public holidays—especially religious ones—shift yearly.
 See our updated guide to public holidays in Thailand for details.

 Most Thai schools operate on the solar calendar, starting in May.
-Yet, holidays and events often follow the lunar calendar.
+However, holidays and local events often follow the lunar calendar.

 Many Thai people also rely on astrology tied to the lunar system, picking favorable days to get married, move house, or start a new venture.